-6.2 The following classification of Membership shall apply, and will be subject to levels of entrance fee and/or subscription as determined from time to time by EGM convened for the purpose of fixing subscriptions, save that the Committee shall be entitled to apply an index linked rise in subscriptions without calling an EGM.
+6.2 The following classification of Membership shall apply and will be subject to levels of entrance fee and/or subscription as determined from time to time by EGM convened for the purpose of fixing subscriptions, save that the Committee shall be entitled to apply an index linked rise in subscriptions without calling an EGM.
 The index to be used is the Retail Prices Index as issued by the Department of Employment on a monthly basis (or, if it is replaced, its replacement).
 The annual rate as issued on the 30th June of the relevant year may be rounded up to the nearest whole number.

 (a) Full playing Members (Male or Female)

-(b) Junior Members under 16 years old
+(g) Junior Members under 18 years old

-(e) Members 18 -30 years old
+(i) Members 18 - 21 years old

-(j) Social Members
+(j) Concessionary Members

 6.3 Life Members

-The Committee may approve not more than 6 Life Members in any year upon application from existing Members aged 50 or over and payment of an agreed amount.
+The Committee may approve no more than 6 Life Members in any year upon application from existing Members aged 50 or over and payment of an agreed amount.
 Life Membership shall continue for the Members’ life.
 Life Members will enjoy all the privileges of the Club and be exempt from payment of subscriptions.

 6.4 Honorary Members